Andrés Cantor: Telemundo Deportes

 Cantor currently works for Telemundo Deportes, NBC Sports's Spanish-language division, and does play-by-play for matches on both Telemundo and its sister cable network Universo.
 Manuel Sol joins him as a color commentator for most games.
 At the 2004 Summer Olympics, where Telemundo was the first-ever U.S. Spanish-language network to broadcast the Olympics, Cantor worked as both a studio anchor and the play-by-play announcer for baseball.
 He went to Telemundo after several years at Univisión.
 Telemundo's other anchor for the games, Jessí Losada, worked with Cantor at Univisión before also leaving.
 XM Satellite Radio, in partnership with Cantor, launched a Spanish-language sports network.

 Cantor anchored Telemundo's coverage of the 2012 Summer Olympics in London from the network's studios in Hialeah, Florida.
 He was also the play-by-play announcer for football during the games.
 Cantor anchored as chief commentator for Telemundo's coverage of the 2022 FIFA World Cup.
-During that year's World Cup Final, as Gonzalo Montiel kicked the game-winning penalty for Argentina, Cantor broke into tears on the live broadcast as he called his home country World Cup champions.
+During that year's World Cup Final, as Gonzalo Montiel kicked the shootout-winning penalty for Argentina, Cantor broke into tears on the live broadcast as he called his home country World Cup champions.